 The MSDE and the regional teams will work closely with local superintendents, community-based mental health providers, the Maryland Department of Health, and other key agencies, partners, and stakeholders to design a comprehensive plan to provide crisis response and intervention, clinical support, and professional development for educators to meet the needs of all students, including students in early childhood programs, students with special needs, and other underserved student populations.
 The regional teams will also work very closely with parents/families to make sure that they are connected with the appropriate home, school-based, or community resources to ensure that they feel empowered to take the lead role in planning, advocating, and responding to their needs and the needs of their children.
 Through the implementation of this mental health program, the MSDE seeks to build local capacity to provide mental health services and supports to students, families, and educators, particularly in critical shortage areas of the State (e.g. Maryland's Eastern Shore and Western Maryland).
 To accomplish this, the MSDE will establish partnerships with local universities, including Maryland's historically black colleges and universities (HBCUs), to provide internship opportunities for students interested in the mental health field.
-It is important to note that the University of Maryland Eastern Shore (one of Maryland's HBCUs) is located in one of Maryland's critical shortage areas.
+It is important to note that the University of Maryland's critical shortage areas.